 You can only appreciate the good times when you’ve being through a hard time.

-The most important thing to remember is that no relationship is perfect and it’s okay to seek professional help when you can’t resolve your problems as a couple.
+The most important thing to remember is that no relationship is perfect and it’s okay to work with a therapist or marriage counselor when you can’t resolve your problems as a couple.

 12. Spend quality time together